gertingold/tools4scicomp/manuscript/git.rst

 .. [#sha1] SHA-1 is a hash checksum which characterizes an object but does not allow to reconstruct it.
 Consisting of 160 bits, it allows for :math:`2^{160}\approx 10^{48}` different values.

+.. [#add-p] Occasionally, one has made several changes which should be separated into different atomic commits.
+In such a case ``git add -p`` might come in handy as it allows to select chunks of code while adding a file to the staging area.